cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

 2. Go to the BioImage Model Zoo (https://bioimage.io/) and explore the different resources (Models, Applications, Datasets).
 You can use the search bar to filter for different analysis tasks or image modalites (e.g. brightfield).
 If you chose a model, see that there is a lot of information available (author and description of models…)

 3. In this case we want to use an already existing pre trained model to segment cells in brightfield microscopy images.
 You can download the model “T cell nuclei segmentation – brightfield” from the Model Zoo to use for deepImageJ segmentation.
-FIND THIS MODEL FILE ALSO ON OMERO.
+Find this model file also on OMERO as an attachment to Tcell.tif.

 4. First we have to install the model: Run DeepImageJ – DeepImageJ Install Model Select “Private Model”, Select “From ZIP file” and choose the path to the downloaded T cell nuclei segmentaion.zip file.